ABoehlen/pdc2pdf/README.md

 cd pdc2pdf
 ```

-The programme can then be started directly via `pdc2pdf_main.awk`, as since Gawk 4.0 additional modules (marked with the extension .awkm for clarification) can be included.
+The programme can then be started directly via `pdc2pdf_main.awk`, as since Gawk 4.0 additional modules can be included.
 It is also possible to derive a standalone version using the shell script `build_pdc`.
 The name is to be defined by the user, e.g.:

 ```
 ./build_pdc pdc2pdf.awk